techspence/techspence.github.io/_securityawareness/2020-02-20-How-to-Check-a-Sketchy-Link-Without-Clicking-it.md

 ## Additional Information
-I did some googling on this topic and found some good articles related to suspcious and or malicious domains.
+I did some googling on this topic and found some good articles related to suspicious and or malicious domains.
 The articles below go into much more detail on TLDs and their use for malicious or spammy activity.
 If you're into the technical nitty gritty these would be great reads.

 - [Newly Registered Domains: Malicious Abuse by Bad Actors](https://unit42.paloaltonetworks.com/newly-registered-domains-malicious-abuse-by-bad-actors)